Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Hyperbolic PQ field-space and geometric suppression

 For $R_0\gtrsim L$ and slow-roll background radial evolution, it is useful to write

 where

 The leading geometric contribution is enhanced by the curvature lever arm $\xi=R_0/L$, while the subleading negative term encodes the reduction of transverse masses from negative curvature when $\dot R_0\neq 0$.
-In typical slow-roll trajectories the angular mode is initially $\mathcal{O}(H)$-heavy (damping CMB-scale fluctuations) and becomes lighter as $R_0$ relaxes and $\dot R_0$ redshifts.
-This time dependence generically produces blue-tilted isocurvature: modes exiting earlier (larger scales) are most suppressed, while later-exiting modes (smaller scales) are less suppressed and approach a quasi-plateau once the angular mode becomes effectively light.
+Unlike for a flat-metric, the axial mode can become $\mathcal{O}(H)$-heavy even during radial slow-roll.
+The time dependence generically produces blue-tilted isocurvature: modes exiting earlier (larger scales) are most suppressed, while later-exiting modes (smaller scales) are less suppressed.
+From Eq.~(\ref{eq:mpsi_hyp}), we also note that large radial velocities (underdamped motion) tend to destabilize the angular mode.